Exhibitions

 Previous Exhibitions

-The exhibition featured the Arundel Choirbook, Sion College’s illuminated York Breviary from the 15th century, and sermon notes pertinent to the composition of the hymn “Amazing Grace”, celebrating its 250th anniversary this year.
-These were displayed alongside numerous other interesting examples of music in the Library’s collections spanning the 11th to 20th centuries.
-See the Cantate Domino Digital Exhibition here.
+The exhibition featured the Arundel Choirbook, Sion College’s illuminated York Breviary, and sermon notes pertinent to the composition of the hymn “Amazing Grace”, celebrating its 250th.
+These were displayed alongside other examples of music in the Library’s collections.

 Coronations from the middle ages to the present day